Luckycaat/Luckycaat/README.md

 ### Hi, I'm Pedro!
 Welcome to my GitHub profile 😊

 - 🖥️ I’m currently working on my bachelor's degree in computer science
-- 🌐 I’m used to work with Python and SQL
+- 🌐 I’m used to work with Python, C++ and SQL
+- 👾 Learning Java
 - 📍  I’m currenty living on Brazil

 ##